Getting to Know Your Neighborhood: Kenmore Square and Fenway

 In 2012, the museum opened a new $114 million, 70,000-square-foot glass-and-copper addition connected to the Venetian palace.
 It features a gallery for contemporary art, a visitor center, a state-of-the-art performance hall, a café, a gift shop, and a greenhouse.

 Admission is free for BU students, faculty, and staff with a valid ID.
-Advance tickets for timed entry are required.
+Advanced tickets for timed entry are strongly recommended, as they sell out quickly.

 Museum of Fine Arts